AnthonyChenevier/BloodBank/README.md

 BLOOD BANK: Transfusions for your colonists
 ===========================================
 Are you sick of your pawns losing blood, and therefore productivity after defending your base?
-Introducing **Blood Bank**: a way to extract, store and transfuse blood between colonists, so you can keep on top of those pesky *Blood Loss (extreme)* events and keep your pawns working!
+Introducing **Blood Bank**: a way to extract, store and transfuse blood between colonists, so you can keep on top of those pesky *Blood Loss (extreme)* effects and keep your pawns working!

 ### Description:
 Adds a "Blood Pack" item that can be used to counter the effects of blood loss after injury. every organic creature (not just humanlikes) has an associated blood pack object (following the same rules for meat, so all bears have 'bear blood', etc).
-After researching "Blood transfusions" (medieval tech, 500RP), Blood packs can be created using the "Extract some blood" operation and can be applied with the "Give blood transfusion" operation by a doctor with a medical skill of 4 or greeater.
+After researching "Blood transfusions" (medieval tech, 500RP), Blood packs can be created using the "Extract some blood" operation and can be applied with the "Give blood transfusion" operation by a doctor with a medical skill of 4 or greater.
 Humans are also able to use blood packs directly, like a serum, if their medical skilll is high enough (useful in emergencies or when you only have one colonist left).

 Both of the operations and using a blood pack directly have no chance of failure (that may change but is low priority).
 Blood has a short shelf-life so must be frozen if you plan on keeping a stockpile for any amount of time.
 Blood types are not important for the same reason that you can happily transplant organs without immunosuppresents in Rimworld - future human evolution/medicine/don't think about it :P You can find the 'Blood' category under 'Drugs' in stockpile filters.
 Oh, and blood is drinkable and usable in cooking (dissallowed in all vanilla recipes by default).
 You sick bastards.